Top 8 Respiratory Diseases in Nepal

 Figure: Depiction of different organs associated with the respiratory tract

 As vital it is for us to breathe, the lungs are the organs that are exposed to varying environments containing dust and harmful gases which is the main reason for the predominance of respiratory illnesses across the globe.

 In addition to that large and sophisticated network of capillaries that are embedded in our lungs processing the whole output of the heart in the form of blood has a varying degree of sensitivity across individuals.

 This in turn dictates that diseases that affect small blood vessels and allergies are prone to initiate respiratory disease in an individual.

-Here in this article we discuss and elaborate upon the top 8 respiratory diseases that are prevalent in the world.
+In this article, we discuss and elaborate on the top 8 respiratory diseases that are prevalent in the world and in Nepal.

 Asthma is a chronic respiratory condition that brings difficulty breathing due to the inflammation of the respiratory tract.